camthulse/React-Todo-List/README.md

 The back-end is using Node and Express for the back-end CRUD operations using MySQL queries.<br>

 # Progress Reports
-2/15/21 - Started Project <br>
+2/15/21 - Started Project
-2/18/21 - Completed basic front-end and started back-end <br>
-2/23/21 - Completed front-end and back-end and started styling <br>
-2/25/21 - Completed project <br>
+2/18/21 - Completed basic front-end and started back-end 2/23/21 - Completed front-end and back-end and started styling 2/25/21 - Completed project <br>

 # Run It Yourself